-- Employees receive value by having access to a professional who knows the local resources and can quickly align those resources to help them find solutions to life challenges and can help them continue to move forward in their careers.
+- Employees receive value by having access to a professional who knows local resources and can quickly align those resources to help them find solutions to life challenges.

-- Local non-profits receive value because the GrOW Navigators serves as a broker to efficiently move clients to appropriate services at non-profits.
+- Local non-profits, government and private businesses receive value because the GrOW Navigators serve as a broker to refer employees to appropriate services.

 What types of organizations can use a GrOW Navigator?